orangepi-xunlong/OrangePi_Build/README.md

       ```
          ./Build_OrangePi.sh
       ```

       Choose correct OrangePi version that you want, and scripts will download source code that contain kernel, uboot and build scripts.

       It will cost some time, so please wait a mintue.
 After this finish, you will get a new dirent and change your dirent into new dirent.

       If you use "OrangePi PC2/Prima/Zero plus2", please change your dirent into "OrangePiH5"

+      If you use "OrangePi OnePlus/Lite2", please change your dirent into "OrangePiH6"

       If you use "OrangePi Win/Win plus", please change your dirent into "OrangePiA64"

       If you use "OrangePi Zero", please change your dirent into "OrangePiH2"

       If you use another board, please change your dirent into "OrangePiH3"

    2. Build  your own  Linux Distro for OrangePi system

       Then, you only need run a scripts and you can build your owner system easily.
       Note, please don't run this scripts as root.
 Last, you need run scripts, such as:

       ```
        ./build.sh
       ```

 ------------------------------------------------------------------